Newegg Black Friday deals 2020: The best sales this week

-Black Friday 2020 is finally here and Newegg has some of the best deals around on a wide variety of products like select laptops, wireless earbuds, headphones, monitors, PC accessories and more.
+Black Friday 2020 is here and Newegg is one of the retailers with the best deals around on a wide variety of products like select laptops, wireless earbuds, headphones, monitors, PC accessories and more.

-Newegg has a number of compelling deals, but it is blowing it out with headphones including the Bose QuietComfort 35 II for $199, which is a $100 savings.
-Higher-end audio fans aren't ignored either with the Beyerdynamic Amiron Home on sale for $319, which is an outrageous $380 off the retail price.
+Newegg has deals in just about every product category, but it is blowing it out with headphones including the Bose QuietComfort 35 II for $199, which is a $100 savings.
+Audiophiles aren't being ignored at Newegg with the Beyerdynamic Amiron Home on sale for $319, which is an unbelieable $380 off the retail price.

-If you're looking for a gaming chair Newegg has you covered too with this E-WIN Flash XL Series FLA gaming chair down to $279, a $170 savings.
+In the market for a new gaming chair?
+Newegg has you covered there too with this E-WIN Flash XL Series FLA gaming chair down to $279, a $170 savings.
 Not looking to spend quite that much?
-Check out this high back leather gaming chair for just $113, marked down from $288.
+Check out this high back leather gaming chair for just $113, marked down from $288 and it features a built-in electric massager.

+Newegg also has one of the only deals we've seen on the Oculus Quest 2 at $299 with a $15 gift card, but it's currently sold out so we'll be keeping our eyes out for a restock.

 These are just a few examples of Black Friday deals at Newegg this weekend.